 ExtractIntegers() It returns integer values of the extracted path.

 ExtractSmallints() It returns smallint values of the extracted path.

+Department of Computer And Systems Sciences

+SU/KTH nikos dimitrakas DB2 & XML v.
+4.0 IS4/2i1242/2i4042 spring 2006 Models and languages for object, relational and web databases Stockholm January 2006

 ExtractDoubles() It returns double values of the extracted path.

 ExtractReals() It returns real values of the extracted path.

 ExtractChars() It returns char values of the extracted path.

 ExtractVarchars() It returns varchar values of the extracted path.

 ExtractDates() It returns date values of the extracted path.

 ExtractTimes() It returns time values of the extracted path.

 ExtractTimestamps() It returns timestamp values of the extracted path.

 ExtractCLOBs() It creates new XML documents that has as their root element the last element that appears in the path parameter.
 The new XML documents are returned as CLOBs.
 The path sent to this method cannot have an attribute at the end.